Invoicing & Payments

 - Company details - set your company name, address, tax ID, and other information that appears on invoices.

-- Custom fields and sections - add extra fields or content blocks for notes, terms and conditions, or payment instructions.
+- Extra invoice details - add custom line-item columns, payment-detail rows, notes, terms and conditions, or payment instructions.

 PDF Export

-Invoice PDFs are generated using a headless Chromium engine, which means your PDF output looks exactly like what you see on screen - fonts, colors, layout, and spacing are all preserved.
-You can preview the PDF before sending it to a client and export or download it at any time from the invoice drawer.
+Invoice PDFs are generated from the same invoice layout you preview on screen, so fonts, colors, layout, and spacing are preserved.
+You can preview the PDF before sharing it with a client and export or download it from the invoice drawer.

 Setting a Default Template